VSkin

 How do I tell if a CS2 trader is a scammer?

 Look for warning signs: a very new or private Steam profile, a library with only Counter-Strike, no trade history, or impersonation of a known trader.
-Insistence on a middleman, on you sending first, or high-pressure urgency are strong red flags.
-Verified reputation and a transparent inventory point the other way.
+Insistence on a middleman, on you sending first, or high-pressure urgency is a strong red flag.
+Verified reputation and an inventory you can actually check point the other way.

 Is it safe to trade CS2 skins peer-to-peer?